 Correction of disharmonies, public reputation upheld

-If rogesha-6 in 5th-from-6th = Zukra-10 in the auspicious 5/9 angle to satkona, and Zukra gains supporting drishti, this can be a positive placement for continuation of relationships (Zukra) despite betrayal.
+If rogesha-6 in 5th-from-6th = Shukra-10 in the auspicious 5/9 angle to satkona, and Shukra gains supporting drishti, this can be a positive placement for continuation of relationships [Shukra] despite betrayal.

-Due to the complexities of Guru's role in the Thula nativity, the most difficult angle occurs for uttama-Guru-10.
+Due to the complexities of Guru's role in the Tula nativity, the most difficult angle occurs for [uchcha] Guru-10.

 The expression of personal excellence in professional service is amongst the highest.
 True-Guru religiosity manifests as a visibly profound commitment to human service.

-Yet the environment of professional service must accommodate Guru's portfolio as bhratrupathi-3 + rogesha-6 .
+Yet, the environment of professional service must accommodate Guru's portfolio as bhratru-pati-3 + rogesha-6 .
 Leadership responsibilities encompass

 rogesha-6 in 10 holds bona fide social governance authority = Leader. (vs. karmesha-10 in 6, where one serves the current government).

-Inserts a karmic script of Service to populations who are suffering from the effects of dissolution of contract, disputes, broken promises, jealousy, servitude, quarrelling, exploitation, debt, illness and accidents, and imbalances on the physical, financial, social, emotional, cultural, and spiritual levels.
+Inserts a pre-incarnationally planned script of Service to populations who are suffering from the effects of dissolution of contract, disputes, treachery, broken promises, jealousy, servitude, quarrelling, exploitation, debt, illness and accidents, and imbalances on the physical, financial, social, emotional, cultural, and spiritual levels.